sveawebpay/php-integration/README.md

 ...
 ```

-#### 1.1.4 Order building -- WebPayItem::shippingFee()
-Use this class to add shipping to the order.

-Use the [ShippingFee] (http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.ShippingFee.html) class methods to specify the item using setXX(), including all *required* methods.
+See the <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.OrderRow.html" target="_blank">OrderRow</a> class methods for details on how to specify the item, including all *required* methods.

+### 3.3 WebPayItem::shippingFee()
+Use this class to add shipping fee to the order.

+#### 3.4.1 Usage

 ```php
 ...